epfl-ada/ada-2024-project-sickada/README.md

 ## Dataset
 We will use [YouNiverse](https://zenodo.org/records/4650046) dataset, containing data about the content published on YouTube between May 2005 and October 2019.
 Since it is large we have extracted video metadata in batches as shown in `data_extraction.ipynb` and decided to avoid using comment metadata, thus handling much smaller amounts of data.

-The video metadata extracted corresponds to all videos listed as “Educational” by their creator.
+The video metadata extracted corresponds to all videos listed as “Educational” by their creator: ~3.8M videos across ~25k channels.
 The category of the channel is not as relevant as it is determined by that of the 10 most recent videos.

 ### Complementary dataset
-We scraped the country of origin of ≈25k channels through the YouTube data API v3.
+We scraped the country of origin of ~25k channels through the YouTube data API v3.
 (Since deleted channels do not store this information we might attempt to complement this with scraping of the web archive of [socialblade](https://socialblade.com/), the actual website having a paid API.)

 ### Data Enrichment
-To obtain the following labels, we implemented two pipelines based on various LLMs as described in ??notebook names??.
-We intend to compare the models’ performances to decide which one to use going further.
+Using a LLM model, we classify educational videos into subcategories:
-**Purpose**: describing the type of educational content, e.g. lecture or academic course vs hacks.
+- **Purpose**: describes the modality of the video (e.g. academic course VS tutorial VS documentary VS ...)
-**Level**: reflecting the estimated level of understanding of the target audience, e.g. advanced vs beginner.
+- **Level**: describes the estimated level of the target audience (advanced VS intermediate VS beginner)
-**Content**: the subcategories of educational content, e.g. science or technology vs home repair or renovation.
+- **Content**: describes the content of the video (e.g. science VS history VS home repair VS ...)
+Currently, we consider two models for the classification: [BART or BERT](https://medium.com/@reyhaneh.esmailbeigi/bert-gpt-and-bart-a-short-comparison-5d6a57175fca).
+Depending on model performance and computation speed on a sample of ~450k videos (~12% of the Education set), we will choose one of the models to extend the analysis to the whole set of interest (~3.8M videos).
+The two classification pipelines (one per model) are described in **NOTEBOOK NAME FROM SRC**.

 ## Methods
 1. Extract data by batches → only select videos categorized as part of  “education”